google/rappor/doc/data-flow.md

 *(spaces added for clarity)*

 By default we generate 700,000 rows: 7 random values from `v1` to `v50` for each client.
-This can be changed by passing flags to the script.
+These can be thought of as a variable being reported over time.

 We're simulating an environment where there are many RAPPOR clients, and a single server does the RAPPOR analysis on the accumulated data.